naveenrobo/Maven-StarterTemplate/README.md

-# Project-One
+# Maven Starter Template
-Our first project for paramedical company with inventory system.
+This project can be used as a starter for maven projects.